Tag Archives: Stockholm Syndrome

 September 23, 2021, Stockton School Board Meeting, Stockton, IL: It’s time we all took a refresher course, a review of lessons learned in Science Class.
 Here to help us is 45 year Stockton High School Science Teacher, Mr. Gary Underwood.

-Mr. Underwood very graciously accepted my invitation to address the Stockton School Board meeting.
+Mr. Underwood very graciously accepted the community’s request to address the Stockton School Board meeting.
 He began by clearing up the definition of the word Science: “Science is the search for truth.
 But now, this isn’t Science, it’s Political Science. ” Mr. Underwood then gave a brief review on Viruses.
 He asked us: “Have any of you ever seen a virus?”
 When nobody responded that they had, he said: “You need an electron microscope to see a virus.”
 Before Mr. Underwood concluded his refresher course on Science and Viruses, he looked around the gymnasium and said: “There isn’t a single mask in this entire place that could stop a virus.”

 I’m also grateful to hear that Mr. Underwood is not afraid of viruses to the point he would sit home in fear and isolation, or endorse reliance on a thin piece of cloth to feel “Safe”.
 Nor is Mr. Underwood hypocritical or willing to misuse his position of power and influence to force children to do something he himself is not really willing to do.